arangodb/docs/3.10/programs-arangoimport-details.md

 line to any value of `X` greater than 2 will increase the total throughput used.

+{% hint 'warning' %}
-<strong>Warning</strong>: using parellelism with the parameter `--threads X`
+Using parellelism with the `--threads X` parameter
-together with the parameter `--on-duplicate` set to `ignore`, `update` or `replace` can lead to a race condition when there are duplicates e.g. multiple identical `_key` values.
-Even ignoring the duplicates will make the result unpredictable, meaning it is not predictable which versions of the documents will be inserted.
+together with the `--on-duplicate` parameter set to `ignore`, `update` or `replace` can lead to a race condition, when there are duplicates e.g. multiple identical `_key` values.
+Even ignoring the duplicates will make the result unpredictable, meaning it is not possible to predict which versions of the documents will be inserted.
+{% endhint %}

 Automatic pacing frees the user from adjusting the throughput used to match available resources.
 It is disabled by default, and can be enabled